Using Microsoft Word Headings to Reorganize a Research Paper

 Another option is to use the Collapse Headings function in Word.

-This is actually how I learned to organize my papers this way, but some of the Mac versions of Word don’t have this function (mine stopped working the last time I did an update) so I switched to the Outline view method.
+This is actually how I learned to organize my research papers.
+But some of the Mac versions of Word don’t have this function, so I switched to the Outline view method.

 Step 3: Reorganize at Will